folio-org/folio-ansible/doc/ansible-roles.md

 logic module that handles both users and authn/z.
 Depends on mod-auth-data.

-*Note: without a running Okapi instance with mod-users, this role will fail*
+*Note: without a running Okapi instance with mod-auth and mod-users, this role will fail*

-## mod-circulation
-Loads the Docker image from Docker Hub, registers and deploys as a system service in a running Okapi instance.
-Depends on:
-- docker-engine
-- okapi-undeploy

-*Note: without a running Okapi instance with mod-loan-storage, this role will fail*

 ## mod-circulation-data
 Sample data for the mod-circulation business logic module.
 Depends on: